alttch/icli/README.md

 * Send multiple commands, separated with *;*

-* Repeat command execution, by adding *|X* to the end of input (X - delay in seconds between commands, use *|cX* to clear screen before next command is executed)
+* Repeat command execution, by adding *|X* to the end of input (X - delay in seconds between commands, use *|cX* to clear screen before next command execution)

 * Auto-completion (via **argcomplete**)